RichardJActon/xenothesis/content/episode/25_GATTACA_Special.md

 02:58:48 - Relationship to the cyberpunk episode [66]\
 02:59:46 - Society became fixated on genetic determinism in GATTACA\
 03:01:30 - Public conversation on bioethics\
-03:03:20 - Much good can be done moral obligation to persue it\
+03:03:20 - Much good can be done moral obligation to pursue it\
-03:03:51 - Increased capability is an unambigious good\
+03:03:51 - Increased capability is an unambiguous good\
 03:03:46 - Ethical challenges of Trade-offs and specialisation\
 03:05:21 - Risk of burdening children with specific expectations\
 03:10:00 - Speculations on future human enhancements\